Before taking a financing decision, we assess the environmental and social impact of the planned projects.

 In terms of the operational implementation of projects, binding sustainability guidelines have been developed for all fields of activity.
 These guidelines define the specific requirements for the environmental and social impact assessments and set out the working processes to be applied when implementing them.

 Domestic promotional operations focus on developing and disseminating appropriate instruments for promoting environmental and climate protection.
 In this area of activity the comprehensive German environmental protection regulations and their well-organised application by the responsible authorities render additional assessments by KfW Group superfluous.
-However, assessments are introduced as soon as the location for the investment lies outside the EU or the OECD, which is possible in the case of some promotional programmes.
+However, assessments are introduced as soon as the location for the investment lies outside the EU or the OECD high-income countries, which is possible in the case of some promotional programmes.
 The sustainability guideline for this field of activity, which was revised in 2009, regulates the details.